-Coronary artery disease (CAD), also known as coronary heart disease (CHD), occurs when the blood vessels — the coronary arteries — that bring oxygen and nutrients to the heart muscle become narrowed and blocked.
-CAD is the most common heart disease in the U.S. and the leading cause of death for men and women alike.
+CAD occurs when the blood vessels – the coronary arteries – that bring oxygen and nutrients to the heart muscle become narrowed and/or blocked by fatty deposits called plaques.

-- Pain or discomfort in other areas of the upper body including the arms, shoulders, upper back, neck, jaw or stomach.
+- Pain or discomfort in arms, shoulders, upper back, neck, jaw or stomach.